j-d-b/tas-server/gql/README.md

 ### Appointments
 Each appointment in the `appts` database collection contains a `userEmail` field, which is used to fetch corresponding user details from the `users` collection.

-Each appointment also contains a `typeDetails` field, which contains an object with a variable number of fields depending on the appointment `type` field.
+Each appointment entry also contains a `typeDetails` field, which contains an object with a variable number of fields depending on the appointment `type` field.
 See `./schema/type-details` for examples of what this field can contain.

 Additionally, the `id` field on the `Appointment` type (see `./schema/appointment.js`) uses the automatically generated `$loki` identifier.